Largest Contentful Paint (LCP) measures how long it takes for the largest above the fold element to load on a page.

 Here are some of the steps you can take to fix this issue:

 Use service workers.
-Service workers let you reduce the size of HTML payloads by avoiding repetition of common elements.
+Service workers let you reduce the size of HTML payloads by avoiding the repetition of common elements.
 Once installed, service workers request the bare minimum of data from the server and transform it into a full HTML doc.
-Check out this tutorial by Philip Walton for more details on how to do this.
+Check out this tutorial by Philip Walton for more details.

 This approach offloads tasks (data fetching, routing, etc.) away from the server to the client.